AnchorPhil9/Citibike_analysis_Tableau/README.md

 # Citibikes with Tableau
 ### Note about Tableau
 Due to some **technical mishaps with Tableau Public**, we have opted to use **Tableau Desktop** for this Challenge.
-Hence, that is why we have uploaded a Tableau workbook to this repository.
+Hence, **our work was done on a Tableau workbook, which we uploaded to this repository.**

 ## Intro
 We were asked by Des Moines stakeholders to conduct an analysis of 2019 bike trips with Citibike to see if bike-sharing is a viable investment or not.